|

 -

-irritation, itching, and dandruff.
-However, this can be treated with a good
+scalp irritation, itching, and dandruff.
+However, this can be treated

 -